jonnonz1/nz-statute-book/acts/public/2006/evidence-act-2006.md

   - **sexual reputation** , of a complainant, for the purposes of section 44AA,— (a) means the way in which the complainant is regarded, by others, in sexual matters (including, without limitation, as having a particular sexual disposition or experience); but
     (b) excludes any witness’s evidence that is derived from the witness’s personal sexual experience with, or personal knowledge of the sexual disposition of, the complainant (evidence of which is subject to section 44)
+  - **stalking and harassment** has the same meaning as in section 216O of the Crimes Act 1961
   - **statement** means—
     (a) a spoken or written assertion by a person of any matter; or (b) non-verbal conduct of a person that is intended by that person as an assertion of any matter